 Back at the turn of the 20th century, however, one brave woman made history as the first person to survive a trip down the rushing waters with just a wooden barrel to protect her: Annie Edson Taylor.

-It was a phenomenal accomplishment not only for the fact that she managed to make it out alive, but that she broke through the old-fashioned image of women being the “weaker sex” that most people believed in 1901.
+It was a phenomenal accomplishment, not only for the fact that she managed to make it out alive, but that she broke through the old-fashioned image of women being the “weaker sex” that most people subscribed to in 1901.

 Take a look to learn more about the first person to ever survive going over Niagara Falls in a barrel.

 And don’t forget to SHARE her incredible story with your friends on Facebook!

 Annie met her husband after taking a job as a teacher, but he unfortunately died while fighting in the Civil War.
 She then spent years traveling around the country and taking various teaching jobs, but ended up settling in Michigan with almost no money to her name.